evmts/tevm-monorepo/README.md

 #### Example apps

 - [examples/next](./examples/next/) An example of a forge/next app using evmts
+- [examples/vite](./examples/vite) An example of a forge/vite app using evmts
 - [examples/webpack](./examples/webpack) An example of a forge/webpack app using evmts
-- [examples/vite](./examples/vite) An example of a forge/vite app using evmts
 - [examples/rollup](./examples/rollup) An example of a forge/rollup library built with evmts
 - [examples/esbuild](./examples/esbuild) An example of a forge/esbuild cli tool built with evmts
+- [examples/rspack](./examples/rspack) An example of a simple rspack app

 ## Tests ✅